-Ever since i went veg and vegan, i’ve mostly relied on home cooked food (and my own cooking!).
+Ever since i went veg and vegan, i’ve mostly relied on home-cooked food (and my own cooking!).
 In order to avoid processed food as much as possible.

-There are several plant based alternatives in the market which i try a few times.
+There are several plant based alternatives in the market that i try a few times.
 But what put me off mostly was a lack of texture, a weird-ish smell and bad rubbery aftertaste which compelled me to go back to the kitchen!
 And of course, keep cooking veggies 🙂

 So last week while randomly scrolling through the news, i chanced upon this headline which said Licious, the meat delivery startup, is launching Uncrave, its own plant based meat brand!
 Ever encouraging to plant-based alternatives, even with unsatisfying results, i thought why not give it a try.

 I used to be a die-hard chicken eater, until (long story short) various factors and events in life turned me not just veg but primarily vegan.
 Did i miss something?
 Yes, definitely.
 But it was a conscious move and i’ve stuck to my choice firmly.
 Those who know me well are aware what a hardcore chicken eater i used to be.
 Yet it’s been 33 months of being vegetarian and 2 years of being vegan.